marktoakley/PeptideNanoTubes/README.rst

 ============
 Tubemaker
 ---------
 Tubemaker depends on the numpy python library.
+It also requires an Amber_ library file (several are available in AmberTools, which can be obtained from the Amber_ website).

 TubeHbond and PSHbond
 ---------------------